Moka Kamishiraishi: 2018: A Forest of Wool and Steel and Mirai

-Kamishiraishi also appeared in the TBS drama Stepmom And Daughter Blues as the daughter-in-law of the main character.
+Kamishiraishi also appeared in the TBS drama Stepmom and Daughter Blues as the adopted daughter of the main character.
 She cited the series in a 2021 interview as her "turning point", as she felt it pulled her out of her shyness at the time.

 In November, Kamishiraishi sang a new version of "Paprika" arranged by Yoko Kanno, which was released on NHK's website and YouTube.
 It was used in the NHK BS1 broadcast of Legends on Ice on November 11, commemorating the 40th NHK Trophy.

 2019: NHK historical drama, Adieu full debut

 Kamishiraishi made her first appearance in an NHK taiga drama as Olympic gold medalist Hideko Maehata in Idaten.
 In addition to practicing swimming for the role, she underwent physical transformation to an athlete's body shape by gaining 7 kg in weight.
 The same year, she also portrayed high school swimmer Reina Kageyama in the drama series Mr. Hiiragi's Homeroom.

 On September 6, Kamishiraishi revealed herself as Adieu and announced that she would start full-fledged music activities under that name.
 She performed the ending theme "Ao" for the TV anime Granblue Fantasy The Animation Season 2, which started airing on October 4.
-Adieu is the first ever performer featured on the YouTube channel The First Take, singing "Narratage" in a video published on November 15; as of June 2021, she has appeared four times on the channel.
+Adieu is the first ever performer featured on the YouTube channel The First Take, singing "Narratage" in a video published on November 15; as of February 2025, she has appeared five times on the channel.
 Her first mini-album adieu 1 was released on November 27 and she held her first live event "adieu secret show case [unveiling]" at the Daikanyama Loop club in Tokyo on December 19.